Taxes in Portugal: Everything Expats Need to Know

 • Standard rate: 23 percent in mainland Portugal, 16 percent in the Azores, and 22 percent in Madeira for all remaining taxable goods and services.
 For more information, please refer to Article 18 of the Value Added Tax (VAT) Code.

-Personal Income Tax (IRS) Rates in Portugal
+Personal Income Tax (IRS) rates in Portugal

 Personal income tax rates (IRS) apply to the incomes of Portuguese residents and non-residents currently working or employed.
+Sole traders, freelancers, and people running unincorporated businesses in Portugal will have their income assessed as personal income.
+This results in them paying Portuguese income tax rather than corporate tax.

 Portuguese Income Tax BandsPortuguese Tax Rate